TypeScript with Express

 import type { OllamaToolCall, OllamaToolSchema } from "./toolbox.js"

-For the /weather testing API, add also the following struct:
+For the /weather testing API, add also the following type:

 type Location = {